Is there a page limit for the application form?

 CV's should be no longer than one page.

-Do I need to have had contact with my project partner in China before sending in an application?
+Do I need to have had contact with my project partner in China, Hong Kong, Macau or Taiwan before sending in an application?

-The project should be well thought out and ready to be implemented and completed within a 12 month period.
+The project should be well thought out and ready to be implemented.
 You should have, at least, in principle support from the organisation or people you identify as being your project partners in your application, and project counterparts (overseas) should be well-briefed about the project and their role in it.
 It is useful to include written support from your project partner/s with the application.

 What if I need a grant quickly or 'out of time'?

 The ACC conducts one grant round a year.